 You can search for a planning application and make your own comment.

 Chair: Gordon Godfrey; Members: Neil Pocock (Vice Chair), Lyndsey Abercromby, Parul Dix, Mark Somervail

 We manage the allotments with the Clerk and set the annual rent.
-We aim to promote biodiversity and to improve the health and mental wellbeing of local people.
+We aim to promote biodiversity and improve the health and mental well-being of local people.

 1. Local Plan Working Party

 Chair: Michela Capozzi.
 Members: all parish councillors

 This working group was established at a full parish council meeting on 23 Nov 2020 to publicise Dacorum Borough Council's new Local Plan and to encourage local people to take part in the 10-week consultation period starting on 28 Nov 2020.

 The Local Plan was withdrawn by DBC in 2021 but the working party remains to review future versions.